Skip to Main Content Skip to footer content

 4. Avoid uses that substitute for purchasing available copies; damaging the market for the original counts heavily against fair use.

-For a quick overview of what you can do with copyrighted material in the classroom, see the Know your Copyrights brochure from the Association of Research Libraries.
+For a quick overview of what you can do with copyrighted material in the classroom, see Know your Copyrights from the Association of Research Libraries.

-In support of the self-archiving route to Open Access, the Scholar’s Copyright Addendum Engine (SCAE)provides a point-and-click way for scholars to retain rights over their published material that otherwise transfer to the publisher.
+In support of the self-archiving route to Open Access, the Scholar’s Copyright Addendum Engine (SCAE) provides a point-and-click way for scholars to retain rights over their published material that are otherwise often transferred to the publisher.

 The SCAE is intended for authors who publish in a traditional, subscription-based journal yet still wish to make a copy of their article available on the Internet for download without most copyright and financial restrictions.